Use Card on File with Square Invoices

 Allow customers to save their payment card for future payments:

-- Navigate to Invoices in your online Square Dashboard > click Create Invoice.
+Navigate to Payments > Invoices in your online Square Dashboard > click Create Invoice.

 When your customer pays their invoice, they’ll see the option to save their payment card with your business.
-If they opt to save their payment, your Customer Directory will update.
+If they opt to save their payment, their profile in your Customer Directory will update automatically.

 You can also manually link one or more payment cards to customers saved to your Customer Directory.
 To do so:

-With a payment card on file, you can create a new Square invoice and charge your customer’s saved payment information.
-To do so:
+With a payment card on file, you can create a new Square Invoice and charge your customer’s saved payment information.